Pelvic Floor Physical Therapy

 • Flexibility Training

 Internal or external stretching can help restore balance in your pelvic floor and hips.
-Continuing to stretch after pelvic PT ends can help prevent your problem from coming back.
+Your therapist can check for tightness and teach you stretching strategies that are right for you.

 FAQs